menu

 Freedom Exists Inside Your Schedule

-The Hour of Command does more than just give you a productive hour.
-It changes your relationship with time itself.
-You stop seeing it as something that happens to you and start seeing it as something you command.
+The Hour of Command doesn’t just produce an hour of work.
+It changes what you believe is possible when you protect an hour.
+You stop seeing your schedule as something that happens to you and start seeing it as something you run.

 Conclusion